kasargeant/pageant/src/README.md

 I called it Pageant, in the medieval sense of a procession of dressed-up and colourful individuals and scenes passing by.

-Which is sort of what... all console output is.
+Just like the data and code output passing by our eyes... in our console.

-Anyway, I hope you find it as useful as I! ;)
+Anyway, I hope you find it as useful as I!

 ## FEATURES